junxit/us-congress-bills-110/metadata.md

 - 2007-02-27 — Mr. Oberstar moved to suspend the rules and pass the bill, as amended.
 - 2007-02-27 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H1926)
 - 2007-02-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H1926)
+- 2007-02-28 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.